foxkit-js/library-template/README.md

 Installing the editor integration for your code editor, such as the [VSCode Extension](https://marketplace.visualstudio.com/items?itemName=esbenp.prettier-vscode), is strongly recommended.
 You can also manually call prettier for the entire codebase with the `pnpm format` script or check for formatting errors with the `pnpm format:check` script.

+### uvu

+This repository comes with the test runner [uvu] set up to run from the `"tests"` directory.
+You can add any testing utilities in `"tests/utils"` (the `utils` directory is ignored by uvu).
+Test files fully support TypeScript thanks to `esbuild-register`.
+To run your tests simply run the command `pnpm test`.

 ## Publishing

 - You should commit (or stash) any changes and ran `pnpm lint` and any tests (if you added any) before publishing!